 You might start the day out with a clean and nearly empty purse, yet by the time you turn in for the night, it’s somehow full of receipts, admission tickets, and other miscellaneous junk.
 Take five minutes to clean out your purse every night—if you’re saving your used tickets, boarding passes, or other travel-related documents for a scrapbook, you can pack them in your suitcase, instead of carting them around on your shoulder for the rest of the trip.
 (Or, go paperless with a travel document scanner that’s perfect for receipts.)

 Swap Your Phone Case

 It seems that smartphones are getting lighter every year, but the heavy-duty cases we get to protect them are only getting bulkier.
-If you’ve got a heavy phone case, switch it out for a lighter one, like the Urban Armor Gear Case, which offers serious protection at only 1.
-6 ounces in weight.
+If you’ve got a heavy phone case, switch it out for a lighter one, like the ones from Urban Armor Gear.

 More from SmarterTravel:

 - How to Pack Really (Truly) Light

 - Really (Truly) Light: Rolling Carry-ons Under 5 Pounds

 - The Carry-on Challenge: How to Pack Light Every Time

 Some review products are sent to us free of charge and with no incentive to offer a favorable review.
 We offer our unbiased opinions, positive and negative, and will never accept compensation to review a product.